maxmetcalf12/weekly_billionaires/_billionaires/craig_newmark.md

 *The unbundling of Craigslist*

 The combined value of all these companies is well over $1 trillion.
 But Craig did not want to build an empire, he wanted to build a simple posting board that helped people find what they needed.
 He stayed true to his nerd values and that is what I believe has made him such a large success.

+## When to automate

+In an interview on [This Week in Startups](https://www.notion.so/maxmetcalf/Podcast-Notes-abce28023c5f4dabb986d06aec72ba2a#2ca051f905424df9b8fd260a8d38fced), Craig talked briefly about the early days of Craigslist and how he was able to manage things without venture capital.
+He said his process in the early days to prioritize what to focus on from a software perspective was to automate tasks as soon as they were taking one hour per day.

+I think this is a really good strategy.
+Often times in startups, founders and teams focus on making everything ready to scale before it **needs** to scale.
+Scaling too early is detrimental to many young companies.
+Waiting to automate allows a team to prioritize better and to better understand what customers are doing and what is happening within an app.

+## Free journalism

+If you follow Craig on Twitter, you'll clearly see what his passion is.
+He focuses most of his time these days on philanthropy and funds projects to protect journalism and prevent fake news.
+I love how he has taken such a specific task with his philanthropy and he seems to be making a real impact in the space.

+## Conclusion

+The main takeaway from studying Craig for a week: Craig is a genuinely nice guy with a strong moral code.
+He believes in free speech and has shown that through not regulating content on Craigslist and through his more recent philanthropic efforts.

+Business learnings
+* Customer service is most important
+* Only automate when necessary
+* Focus on product, not money

+I had a fun time studying Craig.
+I love how he owns being a nerd.
+I have often been hesitant in life to fully embrace my nerdom but Craig is a good example of being true to who you are.